Introducing LBS 100, Honorees That Define Excellence, Inclusion, and Progress

 Today, lovebscott.com announces the LBS 100 List.
 The list includes 100 plus honorees across media, academics, culture, music, public service, and more.
 The honorees were selected by our editorial team based on their impact on LGBTQIA+ people and how they define their industry by excelling at their craft.
 Several honorees will be announced every week, each with an individual piece featuring their career and their commitments to progress.

-The first member of the list is the iconic media maven and founder of lovebscott.com, B. Scott themself.
+The first honoree of the list is the iconic media maven and founder of LBS (lovebscott.com), B. Scott themself.

 LBS 100 #1: B. Scott